MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### Add new BW cube to Solution Space

-As described previously it's advisable to ask business to first do a check by downloading the BW report to Excel and build a dashboard to understand their requirements by themselves. (type1 change)
+As described previously, it's advisable to ask business to first do a check by downloading the BW report to Excel and build a dashboard to understand their requirements by themselves. (type1 change)

-Once the requirements are clarified we can continue with initiation the type2 change.
+Once the requirements are clarified, we can continue with the initiation of the type2 change.

-In that case a Denodo base view has to be created by HQ.
+In that case, a Denodo base view has to be created by HQ.
 This can be done by contacting Mandeep Kaur.

 # Issues
-## We (Business) want to add a new calculated dimension but in SAC we get the following error
+## We (Business) want to add a new calculated dimension, but in SAC, we get the following error

 ![](2021-04-15-10-18-39.png)

-SAC seems to have problems if the calculated dimensions are created on dimensions with a lot of different member values. e.g. this error will appear when creating calculated dimensions on the text column as every row has a different value in the field.
-It will most likely not appear for a calculated dimension on the company code as there are only 10 differnt members.
+SAC seems to have problems if the calculated dimensions are created on dimensions with many different member values. e.g., this error will appear when creating calculated dimensions on the text column as every row has a different value in the field.
+It will most likely not appear for a calculated dimension on the company code as there are only ten different members.

 There are two options to solve this.